moding-il/bizdoc.core/README.md

 }
 ```

+The above instructs BizDoc to use the Subject proerty as the *Document* title.

 #### Mapping database table

-You can map form model and sub models to database tables by annotating the class with Table attribute.
+You can map form model and sub models to database tables by annotating the class with Table, Key and Line attributes.
-Annotate one or more of the properties with the Key attribute.
-Use DocumentId to apply it to a key.
+Assign the DocumentId attribute to instruct BizDoc to set it's value from the *Document* identity.

 ```c#
 [Table("MyTable")]